magneticstain/ip2cr/README.md

 ## Summary

-IP-2-CloudResource: a tool used for correlating a cloud IP address with its associated resources.

-IP2CR focuses on providing as much context to the user as possible, as fast as possible.
+IP-2-CloudResource (IP2CR) is a tool used for correlating a cloud IP address with its associated resources.
+It focuses on providing as much context to the user as possible, as fast as possible.

 ### Disclaimer